Hidaka Kombu Kelp From Hokkaido 80g - First Grade, Carefully Selected, Additive-Free Natural Kombu

-From hot pot to soup, you can use this kombu kelp to make the stock base for everyday cooking.
-Because the kombu is thick and does not crumble easily, you can enjoy a nice bite and texture even when it is boiled.
+From hot pot to soup, you can use this kombu kelp Because the kombu is thick and does not crumble easily, you can enjoy a nice bite and texture even when it is boiled.

 Hidaka kombu is a kombu kelp that is popular with many people because of its reasonable price and reliable quality.
 It is also used as an ingredient in commercially available rice balls in Japan.